Misty Copeland: Other stage, television and film appearances

 In May 2015, Copeland was featured on 60 Minutes in a segment with correspondent Bill Whitaker.
 The following month, she served as a presenter at the 69th Tony Awards.
 In July 2015, a black and white book, Misty Copeland: Power and Grace, was released by photographer Richard Corman, with an introduction by Cindy Bradley.
 The book contains photographs of Copeland dancing at sunrise on and around a baby grand piano that washed ashore under the Brooklyn Bridge.
 Copeland was included in the 2015 International Best Dressed List, published by Vanity Fair.
 In October 2015, she performed on The Late Show with Stephen Colbert accompanied by cellist Yo-Yo Ma, who played "Courante" from Bach's Cello Suite No. 2.

 In February 2016, Copeland and President Barack Obama were interviewed together in the first of a three part video series with Time and Essence magazines on topics of race, gender, achievement and creating opportunity for young people.
 The same month, she walked the runway at New York Fashion Week to support the American Heart Association's "Go Red for Women" campaign to increase awareness of the dangers of heart disease for women.
 She appeared in the March issue of Harper's Bazaar recreating Edgar Degas ballerina poses in a photospread ahead of a Museum of Modern Art exhibition: "Edgar Degas: A Strange New Beauty".
 The feature was favorably noted by several media outlets, but Sebastian Smee of The Boston Globe argued that contemporary ballet performers take Degas' ballet-themed work too seriously.

 Copeland dances the lead ballerina role in the 2018 Disney film, The Nutcracker and the Four Realms, based on the 1816 story "The Nutcracker and the Mouse King".
 She also voiced herself on a 2016 episode of the animated TV series Peg + Cat, "The Dance Problem/Follow The Bouncing Ball".
 In 2017, she appeared as a guest judge on World of Dance.
 Copeland danced with Craig Hall during Taylor Swift's performance of her song "Lover" at the 2019 American Music Awards.
+She also performed at the 2020 Grammy Awards.
+Copeland starred in and co-produced "Flower", a 2023 mostly nonverbal short film about the struggles of a fictional dance teacher caring for her disabled mother, as the family is threatened with homelessness.
+The film was directed by Lauren Finerman and choreographed by Alonzo King and Rich + Tone Talauega, with music by Raphael Saadiq.
+It premered at the Tribeca Film Festival and has been seen at other festivals.